President-elect Donald Trump has named Kellyanne Conway Counselor to the President.

 The transition team described her role as "to effectively message (cq) and execute the Administration's legislative priorities and actions."

-Conway was a frequent guest on cable news during the campaign as she spread the candidate's "make America great again" message.
+Conway was a frequent guest on cable news during the campaign as she spread the candidate's "make America great" message.
 She had also been in the running for press secretary.

 Contributing editor John Eggerton has been an editor and/or writer on media regulation, legislation and policy for over four decades, including covering the FCC, FTC, Congress, the major media trade associations, and the federal courts.
 In addition to Multichannel News and Broadcasting + Cable, his work has appeared in Radio World, TV Technology, TV Fax, This Week in Consumer Electronics, Variety and the Encyclopedia Britannica.